Indo-German Energy Programme – Green Energy Corridors (IGEN-GEC)

-Lead executing agency: Ministry of New and Renewable Energy
+Lead executing agency: Ministry for New and Renewable Energy (MNRE), Government of India

-India possesses a wealth of diverse renewable energy (RE) resources which could be sustainably harnessed to generate electricity and several other energy applications.
-India’s RE agenda, while addressing the issue of climate change, also provides solutions on energy security and access.
+India possesses a wealth of diverse renewable energy (RE) resources which could be sustainably harnessed for the generation of electricity and several other energy applications.
+India’s RE agenda, while addressing the issue of climate change, also provides solutions on energy security and the accessing of energy.
 In the last five years, the RE capacity has grown manifold, largely due to a favourable policy environment in India.

-The basic approach is to identify RE grid integration challenges and possible solutions for implementation, including diverse strategies to achieve key impacts:
+The basic approach is to identify RE grid integration challenges and provide implementable solutions.
+The IGEN-GEC project includes diverse strategies to achieve its objectives, this includes:

-- Designing the Renewable Energy Management Centres (REMCs), identifying their functional mandate and infrastructural requirements.
+- Designing of the Renewable Energy Management Centres (REMCs), identifying their functional mandate and infrastructural requirements.

-- Designing the markets, including ancillary and capacity markets, emphasising increased share of RE in the overall power sector.
+- Designing the markets, including ancillary and capacity markets with emphasis on increased share of RE in the overall power sector.

-- Analysis and recommendations on regulatory measures and technical standards in India that enable larger penetration of variable RE generation into the mainstream power network.
+- Analysis and recommendations on the regulatory measures and technical standards in India which enable larger penetration of variable RE generation into the mainstream power network.

 - Developing human capacity and skills to better integrate RE into the grid.

-GIZ is implementing Technical Cooperation in this field as part of a close collaboration with KfW Development Bank in charge of Financial Cooperation.
-KfW is providing concessional loans of more than 1.4 billion Euros to strengthen the central and state transmission infrastructure for evacuating renewable energy.
+GIZ is implementing Technical Cooperation in this field in close collaboration with KfW Development Bank in charge of Financial Cooperation.
+KfW is providing concessional loans of more than 1.4 billion euros for strengthening the central and state transmission infrastructure for evacuating renewable energy.

-- Seven Renewable Energy Management Centres (REMCs) in renewable energy rich states, three regional REMCs and one REMC on the national level have been conceptualised as nodal institutions for addressing operational issues on RE grid integration and will be operational in 2019.
+- Seven Renewable Energy Management Centres (REMCs) in RE rich states, namely Andhra Pradesh, Gujarat, Karnataka, Maharashtra, Madhya Pradesh, Rajasthan and Tamil Nadu, three in northern, southern and western regions and one on the national level have been conceptualised as nodal institutions for addressing operational issues on RE grid integration and will be operational by end of 2019.

-- The 1st International Conference on Large-Scale Grid Integration of Renewable Energy in India, held from 6 to 8 September 2017 in New Delhi, was successfully concluded with more than 350 participants from 18 countries and a total of 113 oral and 33 poster presentations.
-The format will be conducted once every two years on a discussion platform for sharing international experiences and best practices in RE grid integration.
+- The first International Conference on Large-Scale Grid Integration of RE in India was held from 6 to 8 September 2017 in New Delhi.
+It was successfully concluded with more than 350 participants from 18 countries and a total of 113 oral and 33 poster presentations.
+The purpose of the conference was to create a discussion platform for sharing international experiences and best practices in RE grid integration.